-- Ground transport - In general, patients should be transported to the hospital of their choice.
-Patients in need of specialty care (e.g. stroke, cardiac, pediatric, trauma) require consult with the base station physician. - 2.
-If an ALS rendezvous is declined due to patient proximity to hospital, the ALS unit shall inform the receiving hospital of the patient's pending arrival. - Air transport - Any field provider may request air transport via TCOMM.
+- A. In general, patients should be transported to the hospital of their choice. - B. If an ALS rendezvous is declined due to patient proximity to hospital, the ALS unit shall inform the receiving hospital of the patient's pending arrival

+2. Air transport

+- A. Any field provider may request air transport via TCOMM.
 An ALS upgrade is required.
-Transport destination shall be determined by the ALS provider in consultation with medical control physician. - ◆ Use of safety restraint devices during transport ALL PATIENTS should be afforded the best possible safety measures available while being transported: - 1.
-When possible, patients should be transported sitting up. - 2.
-Fasten all manufacturer-supplied gurney safety belts. - 3.
-Care should be taken to secure loose items in the patient compartment during transport. - 4.
-Attendants in the patient compartment should wear their seat belts whenever possible. - 5.
-Children should be restrained in a size-appropriate child-restraint device whenever possible.
+Transport destination shall be determined by the ALS provider in consultation with medical control physician - 3.
+Use of safety restraint devices during transport ALL PATIENTS should be afforded the best possible safety measures available while being transported: - A. When possible, patients should be transported sitting up - B. Fasten all manufacturer-supplied gurney safety belts - C. Care should be taken to secure loose items in the patients compartment during transport - D. Attendants in the patient compartment should wear their seat belts whenever possible - E. Children should be restrained in a size-appropriated child-restraint device whenever possible